 “Give positivity, you receive back positivity; give negativity you receive back negativity.
 Give positive and you receive back a life full of positive… And how do you give positive and negative?
 Through your thoughts and your feelings!” (and of course what you say)

 After giving birth to my son I heard a lot of about chaw* people would tell me right and left how I have to be careful.
-It went to the extent that people told me to say that my son sleeps well (the days that he did) incase ‘ba chaw bchet’ I often laughed and that was it.
+It went to the extent that people told me not to say that my son sleeps well (the nights that he did) incase ‘ba chaw bchet’ I often laughed and that was it.

 However, I have come to realize people don’t complement their husbands good deeds or their relationship in front of others being scared of chaw.
 Parents don’t speak about their child’s success at school for the same reason.
 Some people go to the extent of saying the house they bought came from a lot of borrowed money, or the trip they went to was paid for by someone else.
 Some even complain about their health, or hide the ‘good things’ in their life to protect them from bad deeds.

-And so, because of this we find our conversations are always about complaints, how depressed one is and all the problems there we have.
+And so, because of this we find our conversations are always about complaints, how depressed one is and all the problems that we have.
 Without realizing, this constant negative speech becomes our thoughts, later our feelings and soon it takes over us.
 It becomes a reality.

 Mothers need to stop telling their children don’t say this, and don’t do that, and hide this and that because of chaw.
 Society will grow to be so self conscious, and negative.